-The USDA Center for Collaborative Research on WIC Nutrition Education Innovations at the USDA/ARS Children's Nutrition Research Center at Baylor College of Medicine (CNRC WIC Center) announces the availability of funds for researcher-initiated projects to demonstrate innovative approaches to nutrition education for the Special Supplemental Nutrition Program for Women, Infants and Children (WIC).
+The USDA Center for Collaborative Research on WIC Nutrition Education Innovations at the USDA/ARS Children's Nutrition Research Center at Baylor College of Medicine (CNRC WIC Center) announces the availability of funds for researcher-initiated projects to develop and evaluate innovative approaches to nutrition education for the Special Supplemental Nutrition Program for Women, Infants and Children (WIC).
 WIC provides nutritious foods, nutrition education (including breastfeeding promotion and support), and referrals to health and other social services to low-income pregnant, postpartum and breastfeeding women, and infants and children up to age 5 who are at nutrition risk.
 University-based researchers, with state/local WIC collaborators, will be eligible to respond1.
 The CNRC WIC Center is funded by the USDA Food and Nutrition Service (FNS).
-The total funds available for this initiative are \$1,100,000.
-We anticipate awarding a total of 4-7 grants of \$100,000 to \$250,000 for up to 2 years' duration.
-Smaller grants may test the feasibility of an innovation for a specific WIC population and provide pilot data to support a future large grant application.
-Larger grants may be an efficacy or effectiveness study of an innovative idea or approach.
-Innovation will be key.
+The total funds available for this initiative are \$600,000.
+We anticipate awarding a total of 2-3 grants of up to \$250,000 each for up to 2 years' duration.